sandordargo/sandordargo.github.io/_posts/2019-3-13-the-curiously-recurring-templatep-pattern-CRTP.md

 Have you ever wondered about a derived class whose base has access to the derived class' members?
 Did it seem like something impossible?
 Impossible?
 Really?
 But in this world, nothing is impossible.
 Not even accessing the members of a derived class.
 From the base.
 All you need is some curiosity.

 Some curiosity in the form of the Curiously Recurring Template Pattern.
-The CRTP is an idiom in C++ in which a class let's call it X derives from a class template instantiation using X itself as template argument](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).
+The CRTP is an idiom in C++ in which [a class let's call it X derives from a class template instantiation using X itself as template argument](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).

 ```
 // The Curiously Recurring Template Pattern (CRTP)